beric7/structural_inspection_main/cataloged_review/README.md

 -----

 ### Recent Updates:
- - 10/7/2021:
+ - 8/7/2023: 'Updated links!
-   - 'The table and forms are all linked and ready to use
+ - 10/7/2021: 'The table and forms are all linked and ready to use
- - 12/14/2021:
-   - 'Submitted journal "Automation in Construction"
+ - 12/14/2021: 'Submitted journal "Automation in Construction"